starschema/tabsync/README.md

 * LDAP Configuration Changes:

 The bind-dn format listed in the config file is specific to our environment and is recommended to be modified to your format.
-We suggest creating two functions.
-One for parsing a full name & email map, and another for parsing the user list based on group id(s).
+We also suggest modifying the functions 'tabsync.ldap/get-user-info' and 'tabsync.ldap/get-users-from-group'.
+The former for parsing a full name & email map, and the latter for parsing the user list based on group id(s).

 <b></b>